-- Lack of affordable housing (discussed in Housing Market Analysis);
+- Lack of affordable housing;

 - Concentration of low-income communities;

 - Income disparity;

 - Linguistic and cultural isolation;

 - Education disparity;

 - Immigrant workforce;

 - Digital divide; and

 - Lack of asset building opportunities.

 AP-38 Project Summary

 Project Summary Information

 The proposed projects are listed by funding source (i.e., CDBG, ESG, HOPWA, HOME, General Fund, Other Funding Sources) and then by Consolidated Plan goals.
 Proposed projects that are funded by more than one funding source will be listed separately under each of the funding sources.